jundalisay/spblist/content/en/research/descartes/method/part-5c.md

 The animal spirits are like a very subtle wind, or a very pure and vivid flame.
-- It continually rises in great abundance from the heart to the brain.
+- It continually rises in great abundance from the heart to the brain*.

+> *Superphysics Note: From the external spacetime particles to the heart up to the brain, the animal spirits are pranah or vital energy.
+The animal spirits get crudified in the brain from where it is sent throughout the body where it manifests as the nerve impulses traveling through the anthakarana.
+Telekinesis is the channeling of the spacetime particles from the heart directly through the body and back to the external space as to create movement.
+This requires a breathing technique to energize the heart.
+Spacetime particles also contain the aether and so extra-sensory information can also be derived from spacetime.

 From the brain, it penetrates through the nerves into the muscles, and moves all the parts.